 AEY is a micro-cap stock with a market cap of around $40M, the stock is currently down over 8% YTD, and reporting an earnings growth rate of 210.8% over the past 12 months before taxes and interest.

 4. Communications Systems Inc.

 Communications Systems, Inc. (NASDAQ: JCS) has been in the communication (connectivity) business since 1969, and although it’s a figment of its former self, it is still in the game.
 The company takes a niche approach today, primarily focusing on the manufacturing and distribution of connectivity infrastructure products and services for voice, data, and video connections.

-JCS is a micro-cap stock that has a market cap of around $50 over the past few months.
+JCS is a micro-cap stock that has a market cap of around $60 million over the past few months.
 It pays a relatively ‘insignificant’ dividend yield of 1.29% annually, however, its stock price can rise by as much as 30% in 2021, and this makes it one of the best 5G penny stocks in 2021.

 5G is expected to radically transform the development and adoption of Internet of Things (IoT), and one doesn’t need a soothsayer to know that because of 5G technology there will be much more IoT devices in demand.

 The demand for IoT devices will in turn increase demand for IoT connectivity solutions and JCS should be able and is expected to capitalize on the 5G boom to sell and offer more connectivity products and services to its wide range of customers.

 Wireless Telecom Group, Inc. (NYSE: WTT) engages in the design and manufacture of radio frequency and microwave devices used in wireless communication networks.
 The company has a stock price that is currently under $5, and is a player in the 5G mobile network space with specialized expertise in the development of specialized 5G radio access network solutions.